The Residential Real Estate Market is Basically Fine, For a Bad Reason

 The answer varies a bit, likely driven by gaps between where people live and where they work, or slightly different definitions of the relevant geographic areas.
 But they do give you a broad sense for a worker’s “P/E” ratio for buying into living and working in a particular city.
 Housing prices in the greater New York area are $94k above the national average, while Manhattan wages are $21k above average, so New York has a low P/E if you’re willing to commute.
 Boston is expensive, with a $5.5k wage premium and a $97k housing premium.
 SF’s P/E is about 12 by this measure: for a $550k housing price premium, you get a $47k wage premium.

 The “median worker” is, of course, fictional.
 But in some job categories, it’s a useful fiction.
 If you write code, you can write code from anywhere.
-It’s not a coincidence that the cities in the upper-right corner of the graph are all tech meccas, while the ones on the bottom right are in the rust-belt.
+It’s not a coincidence that the cities in the upper-right corner of the graph are all tech meccas, while the ones on the bottom left are in the rust-belt.
 Human capital is mobile; factories are not.

 So you can look at a rising price-to-income ratio as a rational calculation on the part of some workers and homeowners: they pay a larger percentage of their income to live in a particular place, but in absolute dollar terms they can end up better-off.
 If you go from earning $80k in Dallas and spending 25% of it on rent to earning $160k in SF and spending half on rent, your housing-to-income ratio is trashed but your post-rent income rose by a third.